cmccarthy15/mod1_cc_retake_practice/README.md

 Deliverables use the notation `#` for instance methods, and `.` for class methods.

+**TESTING:** As you build ensure you are testing every method by running `ruby tools/console.rb`, creating instances, and checking each method one by one!

 ### Initializers, Readers, and Writers
 - For these, the initialize is described as well was what attribute can(not) be changed after initialization.
 Use those descriptions to determine the appropriate readers and writers.